Is Your Skincare Routine Causing More Harm Than Good?

 Not all natural ingredients are suitable for the skin.
 Essential oils, lemon juice, and coconut oil can irritate or clog pores.
 Dermatologist-approved products are a safer choice.

-Skipping moisturizer makes the skin produce more oil.
-Use a lightweight, non-comedogenic moisturizer to balance hydration.
+Skipping moisturiser makes the skin produce more oil.
+Use a lightweight, non-comedogenic moisturiser to balance hydration.

 How to Fix a Damaging Skincare Routine: A Step-by-Step Guide